aws-controllers-k8s/community/docs/design/proposals/resource-reference/resource-reference.md

 * If the existing spec field was marked as required, validation will be added that at least one of existing spec field or new reference field is present.

-* If `AWSResourceReference` type field is present in the desired state, first ACK controller will query for the referenced resource.
+* If `AWSResourceReferenceWrapper` type field is present in the desired state, first ACK controller will query for the referenced resource.
 If the referenced resource has `ACK.ResourceSynced` condition status `True` & specified field is found in the referenced resource, the reconciliation loop will progress.
 Otherwise the request will get requeued for future processing.